kabirbaidhya/learn-python-django-web/units/git/vcs-git-and-github.md

 1. Download the installer from https://git-for-windows.github.io/
 2. Install Git

+**Note: This tutorial more focuses on CLI usage.
+If you're a windows user and prefer GUI instead, please go through this instadinstadtutorial: https://code.tutsplus.com/tutorials/git-on-windows-for-newbs--net-25847.**

 ##### Check Installation
 Once installation is completed, veriy that git is proplery installed on your computer using